-This is said to produce enough plant food, soil aeration and friability for good plant growth.
-And it’s better for your back than digging.
+No-Dig gardening is said to produce enough plant food, soil aeration and friability for good plant growth, and it’s better for your back than digging.

 You’ll still need to water crops regularly in a no-dig system.